 Detecting Warning Signs of Joint Replacement Failure

 Synopsis: A new test shows promise for detecting the early stages of a major cause of failure in joint replacement implants.
+New test shows promise for detecting warning signs of joint replacement failure.

 Main DigestNew test shows promise for detecting warning signs of joint replacement failure.